-The project goal is to develop fracture and fracture proppant mapping and monitoring technologies that will allow for both efficient and environmentally prudent development of UOG by developing and simultaneously deploying two novel seismic sensor technologies in an UOG well.
-The first technology, an Acoustic Micro Emitter (AME) can be mixed with proppant in small concentrations and injected into the hydraulic fractures concurrent with the conventional proppant to track the actual location of the proppant and compare these locations with the location of the actual fracturing.
-The second technology is an ultra-sensitive, large bandwidth, large aperture, Fiber-Opti Seismic Vector Sensor (FOSVS) array that can be deployed in both vertical and horizontal wells to map the actual rock fracturing process, the location of the proppant, and the location of the AME injected into the fractures.
-The FOSVS will monitor the injection process by recording and locating the microseismic events generated by the primary hydraulic fracturing process of the reservoir rock, the location of the proppant, and the size of the fractures by recording microseismic data emitted post injection by the AMEs mixed and injected together with the proppant.
+The project goal is to develop fracture and fracture proppant mapping and monitoring technologies that will allow for both efficient and environmentally prudent development of UOG by developing and simultaneously deploying two novel technologies in an UOG well.
+The first technology, an Injectable Acoustic Micro Emitter (IAME) can be mixed with proppant in small concentrations and injected into the hydraulic fractures concurrent with the proppant to track the actual location of the proppant and compare these locations with the location of the actual fracturing.
+The second technology is an ultra-sensitive, large bandwidth, large aperture, fiber-optic-based borehole seismic vector sensor array that can be deployed in both vertical and horizontal wells to map the fracturing process and the location of the proppant in the fractures.
+It will monitor the injection process by recording and locating the microseismic events generated by the primary hydraulic fracturing process of the reservoir rock and by tracking the proppant by recording microseismic data emitted post injection by the IAMEs mixed and injected together with the proppant.

 Southwestern Energy, 515 W. Greens Road, Houston, TX 77067

 It has been shown that borehole seismology is technically able to map both natural and induced fractures in 3D, and monitor the process of inducing fractures using 3C borehole seismic data from both active and natural sources.
 It is thus established that if large volumes of high quality borehole seismic data can be recorded in vertical and horizontal boreholes drilled to and into shale gas and oil reservoirs, the data can be used to image and monitor the reservoirs.
 Such improved understanding can only be obtained by applying an array of advanced seismic mapping and monitoring technologies recording a full suite of high quality seismic data.
-This project will develop a multi reservoir attribute mapping and monitoring system to provide a new level of understanding of shale reservoirs that will enhance the production and make the shale gas and oil production processes environmentally prudent by improving production efficiency, and safer for the surrounding communities through better control.
-Simultaneously with recording seismic vector data the optical system will record Distributed Temperature Sensor data and Distributed Acoustic Sensor (DAS) data, further improving our understanding of the reservoirs and the dynamic UOG recovery process.
-In the future, other optical based sensors can be added to create a multisensory Optical Reservoir Characterization System.
+This project will develop a multi reservoir attribute mapping and monitoring system to provide a new level of understanding of shale reservoirs that will enhance the production and make the shale gas and oil production processes environmentally prudent by improving production efficiency and safer for the surrounding communities through better control.

-Paulsson is building a borehole seismic system that overcomes the shortfalls of the current borehole seismic acquisition and processing technologies.
+Paulsson will build a borehole seismic system that overcomes the short falls of the current borehole seismic acquisition and processing technologies.
 The new borehole seismic system will allow deployment in both vertical and horizontal wells, which is not possible with commercial systems today without using expensive and fragile well tractors for the deployment.
-The new borehole seismic system will have a bandwidth from ~0 Hz to 6,000 Hz, which is much broader than what is provided by any existing commercial system.
-The new system will be approximately 100 times more sensitive than geophone based borehole seismic systems.
-The new optical sensor system will deploy sensors with an 80 dB rejection of out of plane seismic energy.
+The new borehole seismic system will have a bandwidth from ~0 Hz to 6,000 Hz, which is much broader than provided by any existing commercial system.
+The new system will be about 100 times more sensitive than geophone based systems.
+The new system will deploy sensors with an 80 dB rejection of out of plane seismic energy.
 The new system will allow for deployment in deeper wells, at higher pressures and temperatures than what is possible today.
-The new FOSVS sensor has been tested at 320°C (608°F).
-In combination, the new fiber optic based seismic sensor will record far superior data, which will allow for the generation of superior images, and superior detection and location of micro-seismic events.
+In combination, the new fiber optic based seismic sensor will record far superior data which will allow for the generation of superior images and superior detection and location of micro-seismic events.

 Injection and Tracking of Micro Seismic Emitters to Optimize UOG Development (Aug 2017)